-It's likely that some of your medications have been adjusted or changed during your recent acute hospital stay.
+Some of your medications have likely been adjusted or changed during your recent acute hospital stay.
 If you have brought medications from home, please let your nurse or physician know immediately.
 You should take only those medications administered by your nurse, as taking anything in addition could cause adverse side effects.